 You can check out our comprehensive ExpressVPN review for more information about this provider.

-Surfshark offers AES-256-GCM encryption that allows file transfers in total security.
+Surfshark is an ideal choice to protect your data on Synology.
+It offers AES-256-GCM encryption that allows file transfers in total security.
 It also blocks all kinds of phishing sites, ads, and malware attempts through its CleanWeb feature.

-Using Surfshark’s kill switch, you do not ever need to hesitate while transferring files online because it will immediately disconnect your device from your Wi-Fi connection as soon as the VPN connection becomes unstable.
+Its DNS leak protection feature is also super-effective as it never leaked our real IP address during testing.
+With Surfshark’s kill switch, you don’t need to hesitate while transferring files on Synology because it will immediately disconnect your device from your Wi-Fi connection in case of a sudden VPN connection drop.

 You can find more information about this service in our Surfshark review.